Momentum Multi-Marginal Schr\"odinger Bridge Matching: Additional Details on Experiments

 \subsection{Beijing air quality}

 We revisit our experiments using the Beijing multi-site air quality data set \citep{chen2017beijing}.
 This dataset consists of hourly air pollutant data from 12 air-quality monitoring sites across Beijing.
 We focus on PM2.5 data, an indicator monitoring the density of particles smaller than 2.5 micrometers, from January 2013 to January 2015.
 We focused on a single monitoring site and aggregated the measurements collected within the same month.
 To introduce temporal separation between observations, we selected measurements from every other month, resulting in 13 temporal snapshots.
 For the imputation task, we omitted the data at $t_2$, $t_5$, $t_8$, and $t_{11}$, while the remaining snapshots formed the training set.
-Table \ref{tab:app_BW_comp} shows the performance of each method in the $\gW_2$ distance from the validation time points, benchmarking our 3MSBM method against MMFM with cubic splines.
+Table \ref{tab:app_BW_comp} shows the mean performance over 5 seeds of each method in the SWD, MMD, $\gW_1$, and $\gW_2$ distances from the validation time points, benchmarking our 3MSBM method against MMFM with cubic splines, DeepRUOT, MIOFlow, and Smooth SB.
+Note, for this experiment, we did not benchmark against SBIRR, since we did not possess the corresponding informative prior measure.
 The hyperparameters used for the Beijing air quality experiment with our method were: a total number of samples of 1000 were used, with a batch size of 64 for the matching, the diffusion coefficient was set to $\sigma=0.2$, and the learning rate was set to $5\cdot 10^{-5}$.